Eat Duck

 The play is buoyed by a strong ensemble cast and Claire Wong's assured, sensitive direction which leavens the emotional weight of the text with delicious streaks of humour.
 Over the course of just a hundred minutes, we get a glimpse into a lifetime of past pains and struggles.
 Without anything being overtly mentioned, one senses that it has not been easy for Karen to marry into a family of a different racial and religious background.
 Her husband Daniel (a wonderfully understated Pavan J Singh) likewise doesn't have to say much; he knows more than to interfere with this family and is resigned to his place as the affable outsider.

 Some of the most powerful scenes are the simplest.
 A father quietly breaking down as he realizes how much his son has matured.
-Two siblings collapsing in each other's arms as they say their last goodbyes to their mother.
+Two siblings collapsing into each other's arms as they say their last goodbyes to their mother.
 When all is said and done, family is family and we simply have to make do with what we have.

 It's a pity that this nuanced premise is not matched by an equally tight script.
 A long, expository opening sequence featuring the various family members at home while Ah Ma lies on her deathbed feels unnecessary and I would have much preferred to be catapulted into the thick of the funeral proceedings.
 Extended scenes involving just two characters tend to outstay their welcome.
 An exchange between Lucas and his eager-to-please girlfriend starts off sweet but starts to grate after numerous pregnant pauses.